-7.1 Smart Home Security Analysis
+A. Smart Home Security Analysis

-Recent work, [5], [6], and [16], explores the current state of smart home security and provide suggestions on improvements in this environment.
-Denning et al. [5] group security and privacy goals into three categories: device goals (device privacy, device availability, command authenticity, and execution integrity), data goals (data privacy, data integrity, and data availability), and environment goals (environment integrity, activity pattern privacy, sensed data privacy, sensor validity, and sensor availability).
-Notra et al. [16] report vulnerabilities in various household devices, such as the Phillips Hue light-bulb, the Belkin WeMo power switch, and the Nest smoke-alarm.
-The main contribution of [6] is the discovery of security-critical design flaws in the SmartThings capability model and event subsystem.
-These papers give insight into the vulnerabilities and open issues that need to be addressed by smart home security frameworks and systems.
-Of the three papers, only [16] provides a security solution.
-However, this solution only provides protection via access control rules deployed at the gateway router to prevent unauthorized in-bound and out-bound traffic.
+Recent work explores the current state of smart home security and provide suggestions on improvements in this environment [11], [12], [13] Denning et al. [11] group security and privacy goals into three categories: device goals such as device privacy, device availability, command authenticity, and execution integrity, data goals such as data privacy, data integrity, and data availability, and environment goals such as environment integrity, activity pattern privacy, sensed data privacy, sensor validity, and sensor availability.
+Notra et al. report vulnerabilities in various household devices, such as the Phillips Hue light-bulb, the Belkin WeMo power switch, and the Nest smoke-alarm.
+The main contribution of [13] is the discovery of security-critical design flaws in the SmartThings capability model and event subsystem.
+These papers give insight into the missing gaps that need to be addressed by smart home security frameworks and systems.

+Of the three papers, only [12] provides a security solution.
+However, this solution only provides protection via access control rules deployed at the gateway router to prevent unauthorized inbound and out-bound traffic.
 Our framework, not only monitors traffic leaving and entering the network, but also monitors device to device communication from within the network.
 This allows our framework to potentially detect and prevent attacks that cannot be detected or prevented solely at the gateway router.

-7.2 Frameworks and Systems
+B. Frameworks and Systems

-In this section, we survey select papers which introduce security frameworks for IoT environments [2], [3], [10], and [20].
-In [3], the authors present a security framework based on the Architecture Reference Model (ARM) of the IoT-A EU project.
-The work in [2], uses game theory and context-aware techniques to create a risk-based adaptive security framework for IoT in an eHealth environment.
-Both [3] and [2] are proof-of-concept papers that do not provide evidence that the presented frameworks are viable in resource constrained environments.
-Similar to our framework, the frameworks presented in [20] and [10] are both targeted towards smart home environments.
-Also, the authors of [20] present a modular security manager which is similar to the Manager component in our framework.
-However, like [3] and [2], the authors of both papers do not address the limitations of IoT devices nor provide evaluation results for the resource costs of deploying their solutions.
-In contrast, our framework's primary focus is to reduce resource consumption while maintaining a secure environment.
+In this section, we survey select papers which introduce security frameworks for IoT environments [14], [15], [16], [17].
+In [14], the authors present a security framework based on the Architecture Reference Model (ARM) of the IoT-A EU project.
+The work in [15], uses game theory and context-aware techniques to create a risk-based adaptive security framework for IoT in an eHealth environment.
+Both [14] and [15] are proof-of-concept papers that do not provide evidence that the presented frameworks are viable in resource constrained environments.
+Similar to our framework, the frameworks presented in [16] and [17] are both targeted towards smart home environments.
+Also, the authors of [16] present a modular security manager which is similar to the Manager component in our framework.
+However, like [14] and [15], the authors of both papers do not address the limitations of IoT devices nor provide evaluation results for the resource consumption while maintaining a secure environment.
 Furthermore, we show that our framework can reduce resource consumption through the evaluation of two concrete case studies.

-7.3 Motivation for Certain Components and Policies
+C. Motivation for Certain Components and Policies

-Papers [4], [9], [11], and [14] motivate the need of certain components in a security framework for the smart home environment.
-Instead of introducing new security countermeasures, the authors of [9] attempt to strengthen security for smart home networks by making it easier for non-expert home owners to set up secure networks and intuitively manage trust and access to their devices.
-The research in [14] attempts to provide adequate mechanisms to control the flow of data and enforce policies based on users' preferences.
-In [4], the authors utilize special nodes that monitor traffic within the network to detect certain routing attacks.
-The work in [9], [14], and [4] show the need of user interaction, adjustable policies set by users, and dedicated watchdog nodes for inspection of in-network communication, respectively.
-Also, the work in [11] provides motivation for allowing security policies, such as using efficient authentication and key agreement methods.
-The substantial research in the area of security in wireless sensor networks (WSNs), such as the work presented in [1] and [18], can be leveraged to improve TWINKLE.
-In summary, work presented in this section can supplement and extend our framework.
+Papers [18], [19], [20], and [21] motivate the need of certain components in a security framework for the smart home environment.
+Instead of introducing new security countermeasures, the authors of [18] attempt to strengthen security for smart home networks by making it easier for non-expert home owners to set up secure networks and intuitively manage trust and access to their devices.
+The research in [19] attempts to provide adequate mechanisms to control the flow of data and enforce policies based on users' preferences.
+In [21], the authors utilize special nodes that monitor traffic within the network to detect certain routing attacks.
+The work in [18], [19], and [21] show the need of user interaction, adjustable policies set by users, and dedicated watchdog nodes for inspection of in-network communication, respectively.
+Also, the work in [20] provides motivation for allowing security policies, such as using efficient authentication and key agreement methods.
+Work presented in this section can supplement and extend our framework.